Richard Impallaria: Early life and career

 Impallaria was born in Baltimore, Maryland.
 He attended Joppatowne High School in Joppa, Maryland.
 Prior to entering politics, Impallaria owned his own auto body shop in Middle River, Maryland.
 He was also a chair of Citizens for Property Rights, Essex-Middle River Community in Action, is the former president of the Joppatowne Chapter of the Jay Cees Men's Club.

 Impallaria first got involved with politics in 2000, when he helped garner support for a referendum to repeal Senate Bill 509, which gave Baltimore County the power to condemn land in Essex and Randallstown for redevelopment.
 The referendum succeeded in repealing the legislation, passing in the November general election with 70 percent of voters voting to repeal it.
 Following the bill's defeat, Impallaria unsuccessfully tried to sell land in Essex for $1 million to the county for redevelopment.

 In 2002, Impallaria ran for the Maryland House of Delegates, seeking to succeed state delegate Nancy Hubers.
 He won the Republican primary with 13.7 percent of the vote, coming in third place behind Pat McDonough and J. B. Jennings.
 In October 2002, state senator Andy Harris, state delegates Alfred W. Redmer Jr. and James F. Ports Jr., and Bob Ehrlich's campaign manager R. Karl Aumann asked Impallaria to withdraw from the House of Delegates election, expressing concerns over his criminal record.
 Impallaria won the general election on November 5, 2002, coming in third place with 17.0 percent of the vote.

 In the legislature

 Impallaria was elected to the House of Delegates in 2002.
 He was sworn in on January 8, 2003, and was subsequently re-elected in 2006, 2010, 2014, and 2018.
 In 2022, Impallaria was redrawn into District 7B, where he ran for re-election but was defeated in the Republican primary in District 7B by state delegate Lauren Arikan in July 2022.

 Committee assignments

+Imapllaria was assigned to the following committees: